Becoming an Active-Ally to the TGNC communities

-In this session we will look at who you are in the context of gender.
-We will also expand your understanding and knowledge of TGNC individuals.
+In this session we will look at who you are in the context of your gender and the gender binary.
+We will also expand your understanding and knowledge of trans and nonbinary identities and experiences.

-This session will offer a broader historical context of the relationship between TGNC people and psychology.
+This session will offer a broader historical context of the relationship between trans and nonbinary people and psychology.

 Session 5 and 6: Action

-These two sessions will be focused on developing concrete actions informed by the first three sessions.
+These two sessions will be focused on developing concrete actions to be used in your practice.